ivangfr/springboot-graphql-databases/README.md

 ### author-book-api

-- In a browser, access the url http://localhost:8080/graphiql
+- In a browser, access http://localhost:8080/graphiql

 - Create an author and return its id
 ```